project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w0/README.md

 This is enabled in the configuration by default if no `chip_enable_ota_requestor` explicit setting is done.

+Please also note that, by default, the device expects the OTA image to be encrypted with the same key specified by `chip_with_ota_key`.
+See `args.gni` for the default gn configuration.

 ### OTA Testing

 The OTA topology used for OTA testing is illustrated in the figure below.